 U.S. Taxpayers with Undisclosed Foreign Financial Assets

 While we have come across clients who have willfully omitted foreign accounts and income from their U.S. tax returns, most clients that contact us for offshore compliance issues has recently realized that they have foreign income and information reporting requirements (FBAR, FATCA, etc), and are usually quite nervous.
 They’ve never been on the wrong side of the law and have never had the need to hire an attorney.
 They are terrified of the massive civil and sometimes even criminal penalties that can be assessed for noncompliance, even for non-willful violations.

 The good news is that the IRS allows such taxpayers to come into compliance through various offshore voluntary disclosure and streamlined programs.
 It can be difficult navigating through the complexities of these programs.
 Which one is right for you?
 What kind of penalties will be assessed?
 Do you need protection from criminal prosecution?
-We will complete a factual and legal analysis of your particular situation to come up with the best solution for your case.
+We will complete a factual and legal analysis of your particular situation to determine the best solution for your case.
 We keep the client involved in the process so they have a better understanding of the risks and benefits of the various options available to them.